cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-01-12-the-evolution-of-the-web-from-html-to-webassembly.md

 ---
 layout: post
-title: Rise, Decline, and Persistence of Web Technologies
+title: On the Rise, Decline, and Stickiness of Web Technologies
 subtitle: From static HTML to WebAssembly
 tags: web
 description: |